 D’s Authentic Japanese

 Bringing the flavours of Japan to one of Perth’s outermost suburbs, D’s Authentic Japanese is worth travelling for, if you can carve yourself out a spot among loyal locals.
 Chef Koji continually curates a careful selection of traditional and contemporary dishes, with something fresh and new on the seasonal menu every week.
 No two experiences at D’s will be the same, but they’ll both be great.
-Our favourite thing about this place: the sashimi platters.
-Get 30 finely prepared pieces for $69; or if you’re looking for a more modest bill, the $20 lunch sets are pretty epic too.
+Our favourite thing about this place: the sashimi platters—get 30 finely prepared pieces for $69.

 The obvious choice for the most reputable Japanese food going around, Nobu has to be on your Perth dining bucket list.
 Grab the omakase menu that suits your hunger (or more likely, your budget), sit back and devour.
 The yellowtail sashimi will blow your mind as it melts in your mouth, especially if paired with one of their inventive cocktails.